Click to refer colleagues and get 30% off

 Typical workflow of human Ad5 adenovirus packaging and quality control.

 For each adenovirus produced by VectorBuilder, quality control includes titer measurement, sterility testing for bacteria and fungi, and mycoplasma detection.
-If the adenoviral vector encodes a fluorescent protein, we would perform transduction test to detect corresponding fluorescence.
-Additionally, for ultra-purified adenovirus, we routinely perform endotoxin assay to check the endotoxin level.
-To include the endotoxin results in your COA, an extra cost is required.
-Additional QC services can be provided upon request.
+If the adenoviral vector encodes a fluorescent protein, we perform a transduction test to detect fluorescence.
+Additionally, for ultra-purified adenovirus, we routinely check endotoxin levels, the results of which can be included in your COA for an additional cost.
+Additional QC services can also be provided upon request.

 Chimeric Ad5/F35 adenovirus production and quality control (QC)